 Local government has an important role for water quality protection: Part 3

 Setback requirements in zoning are very common.
 Setbacks are the regulations that say structures shall be placed at least a certain number of feet from the front property line (or road right-of-way line), side and rear property lines.
 In some locations along the Great Lakes shoreline there are high risk erosion setbacks, designed to require a structure to be placed far enough back from the top of the Great Lake bluff so that it does not erode into the lake in less than 30 years.
-Those regulations might be in local zoning, and if not then are enforced by the Michigan Department of Environmental Quality.
+Those regulations might be in local zoning, and if not then are enforced by the Michigan Department of Environment, Great Lakes, and Energy (EGLE).

-Likewise requiring a certain distance back from the water’s edge of a lake or river can be done – and some would argue should be a part of responsible contemporary zoning.
+Likewise requiring a certain setback distance from the water’s edge of a lake or river can be done, and some would argue should be a part of responsible contemporary zoning.
 See the first part of these three articles for discussion on how far that distance should be.
-Also requirement of certain vegetation in that setback is also an appropriate regulation in zoning.
+Also, requirement of certain vegetation in that setback is also an appropriate regulation in zoning.
 A setback with vegetative requirements is often called a “greenbelt” or “buffer.”

-Greenbelts and buffers can also be enforced.
+Greenbelts and buffers can also be enforced by the local unit of government.
 In a Michigan Court of Appeals court case, Schall v.
-City of Williamston, the court ruled such enforcement was legitimate and could be done.
+City of Williamston (2014), the court ruled such enforcement was legitimate and should be done.
 The appeals court held that the trial court did not err by finding no material disputed fact that defendants’ landscape buffer failed to comply with the zoning ordinance (and special use permit) and thus, was an abatable nuisance per se.
 In this case the green buffer was required between outdoor retail farm implements and neighboring property.

 The appeals court held that the zoning ordinance was clear and unambiguous.
 Defendants could not operate without “complying with the pertinent landscape buffer requirements of the zoning ordinance.”
 The minimum standards of the ordinance applied except to the extent they were satisfied by the existing vegetation.
 It was undisputed that at the time the case was initiated the landscape buffer did not meet the minimum standard of “closely spaced evergreens” that “form a complete visual barrier at least six feet in height.”